Stoke Me a Clipper

 "Stoke Me a Clipper" is the second episode of science fiction sit-com Red Dwarf Series VII and the 38th in the series run.
-It was first broadcast on the British television channel BBC2 on 24 January 1997, was written by Paul Alexander and Doug Naylor, and was directed by Ed Bye.
+It was first broadcast on the British television channel BBC2 on 24 January 1997 and was written by Paul Alexander and Doug Naylor, and directed by Ed Bye.
 It was the first episode to involve a writer other than co-creator/writers Grant or Naylor.